Date of Award

 Andrea Lynn Halabi

 Halabi, Andrea Lynn, "Understanding the use of tablet devices in the classroom when teaching a group of learners diagnosed with autism" (2015).
 Graduate Theses and Dissertations.
-Paper 14385.
+14385.